E-Zbox/simple_blockchain_post_application/README.md

 # Simple Blockchain Post Web Application

+**NOTE:**

-**I AM NOT AFFILIATED TO ANY OF THE LINKS PROVIDED BELOW.
-ALL LINKS ARE FOR EDUCATIONAL AND DEVELOPMENT PURPOSES**
+_I AM NOT AFFILIATED TO ANY OF THE LINKS PROVIDED BELOW.
+ALL LINKS ARE FOR EDUCATIONAL AND DEVELOPMENT PURPOSES_

 ### Table of Contents